pejmantheory/Glassgo./README.md

 GlassGo is released under the MIT License.
 See the [LICENSE](./LICENSE.md) file for more details.

 # Acknowledgments
-Special thanks to the environmental organizations that helped us to take action towards a cleaner planet.
+Special thanks to the Washington State environmental organizations that helped us to take action towards a cleaner planet.
 Explore the application, choose your plan, and start making a difference today! 🌍

 # Next + Netlify Starter